 White River Junction

-Thanks largely in part to local artists and entrepreneurs, White River Junction has seen a revival in recent years.
+Thanks largely in part to local artists and entrepreneurs, White River Junction has seen a revival in recent years and is one of our favorite Vermont Towns to Visit this year.

 Nestled between Stowe and the Mad River Valley, Waterbury is perfect for experiencing fall in Vermont.
 While the town itself is on the smaller side, there is no shortage of delicious food, world-class beer and outdoor adventure to be found.